kvakvs/beam-wisdoms/docs/source/definitions.rst

     Each instruction or a call has a cost, it uses imaginary units called 'reductions' where 1 reduction is approximately one function call, and the rest are derived from this also approximately.

+.. _def-heap:

+Heap
+    Dynamically allocated block of :ref:`Words <def-word>` used by a process.
+    Heap can be resized with help of either ``ERTS_REALLOC*`` macro or by allocating a new fragment and moving data there using garbage collector.
+    Data is placed onto heap sequentially from its start.

+.. _def-stack:

+Stack
+    A section of young heap of a process, which is used as temporary storage and return stack by a process.
+Stack begins at heap end and grows back until it meets heap write position (heap top).
+At this moment heap is considered full.

+.. _def-registers:

+Registers
+    An array of :ref:`Words <def-word>` used to pass arguments in a function call.
+When a recursive call is made, affected registers are also saved onto the stack.

+.. _def-terminate:

+Terminating a Process
+    An exit or kill signal is sent to a process which works similar to an exception.
+If process was able to catch an exit signal (``trap_exit``), then nothing else happens.

+    Process that is going to die will free its memory, trigger all monitors and links, leave the process queue and get unregistered from the process registry.